Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/samples/README.md

 1. Open a terminal window and `cd` to the directory that the samples are saved in.
 2. Set the environment variables specified in the sample file you wish to run.
 3. Follow the usage described in the file, e.g. `python topic_send.py`.

+        Note: If the sample in question uses pytest (look for @livetest marks) please run via pytest specifying the test name, and have the servicebus credentials present in environment variables as described in conftest.py.

 ## Next steps